 All my novels are inspired by the lives of actual historical people and the events they experienced.
 But it was impossible to fit it all into the books, so if you want to read more, click on the “About my Books” tab above.
 Lots of my readers have told me they don’t normally like history but they do enjoy the historical themes of the books.
 I hope you will too.

 I loved doing the historical research for these books nearly as much as writing them.
 But it would have been so much easier to do if I could go back in time to see what it was really like in the “olden days.”
-The characters in the trilogy find a weird computer program that lets them do just that.
-Abby calls it “time-surfing.”
+The characters in the trilogy find a weird computer program called Beautiful Houses that lets them do just that.
+Abby and Merrideth call it “time-surfing.”
 It’s miraculous, but as Brother Greenfield says in Every Hill and Mountain, “Our God is omniscient, omnipotent, and omnipresent.
 Hallelujah!
 If he wants to give us a gift like that, he can.”

-By the way, I was born near the setting of Every Hill and Mountain and grew up “just down the road” from the settings of Time and Again and Unclaimed Legacy.
-Today I live with my husband Bob in Monroe County, Illinois.
 I enjoy reading, gardening, and learning about regional history.
-We have three grown children, three grandchildren, and two canine buddies Digger and Scout (Scout had a cameo role as “Dr. Bob” in Unclaimed Legacy).
+My husband and I have three grown children, five grandchildren, and two canine buddies Digger and Scout (Scout had a cameo role as “Dr. Bob” in Unclaimed Legacy).